 This collection contains over 3,000 textiles dating from 1859 to 1970, with the majority of the collection dating from 1880 to 1920.
 The collection is stored archival boxes in a climate-controlled room.
 Most of the items have a Pasadena or San Gabriel Valley provenance.
 The costume collection is strong in the area of women’s formal wear, but there are also examples of shoes, hats, handbags, parasols, fur pieces, uniforms, bathing suits, coats, shawls, gloves, handkerchiefs, underwear, stockings and jewelry for women, men, and children.
 There are separate collections of antique buttons, political and civic badges and ribbons, and quilts.
 Some noteworthy items in the collection include a Charles Frederick Worth gown, circa 1880; several Rose Queen gowns from the Tournament of Roses; a Red Cross nurse’s uniform and an aviator’s uniform from World War I; and a boy’s Little Lord Fauntleroy suit, circa 1880.

 There are approximately three dozen quilts, including several late nineteenth century crazy quilts.

 This collection is available to the public by appointment only or when on display.
-If you are interested in textiles, you may want to consider joining the Textile Arts Council.

 This collection reflects the various eras in Pasadena’s history through utilitarian, decorative and fine art materials.
 Holdings include silver used in the dining rooms of Pasadena’s resort hotels; Winfield pottery; paintings and watercolors, especially portraiture and plein air paintings; sports memorabilia; early technology and other business artifacts.